Health libraryBack to health library

 There are two main types of lung cancer: small cell and non-small cell.
 Small cell lung cancer is also called oat cell cancer.
 The three main types of non-small cell lung cancer are squamous cell carcinoma, adenocarcinoma and large cell carcinoma.
-Non-small cell lung cancer accounts for about 80% to 85% of lung cancers.
+Non-small cell lung cancer accounts for about 84% of lung cancers.
 It usually grows and spreads less quickly than small cell lung cancer.

 Smoking cigarettes is by far the biggest cause of lung cancer.
 The American Cancer Society (ACS) says that about 8 out of 10 lung cancer deaths result from smoking.
 The risk depends on when a person begins smoking, how long they have smoked, how many cigarettes a day they smoke, and how deeply they inhale.
 Cigar and pipe smoking and breathing someone else's smoke also increase the chance of developing lung cancer.

 Lung cancer risk increases with age, with 70 being the average age at diagnosis.